 Other manufacturers produced similar systems, some of which addressed some of these difficulties.

-Extenison levers are sometimes known as "safety levers."
+Extension levers are sometimes known as "safety levers."
 Since many people believe they actually reduce safety, the slang terms "death grips", "suicide levers" and "turkey wings" are occasionally substituted.

-In the early 21st century, an greatly improved system of "interrupter brake levers " appeared, with all of the advantages and none of the drawbacks of the older extension levers.
+In the early 21st century, a greatly improved system of "interrupter brake levers " appeared, with all of the advantages and none of the drawbacks of the older extension levers.
 These also have the advantage of being compatible with modern "æro" brake levers which work a lot better than the older style levers that had the cables coming out of the tops.

 The principal application in bicycles is the fabrication of aluminum rims.